deduke-men-a-selanna/angel/Pronunciation.md

-    Pf  pf     always like                             p + f Ph  ph     always like                             f   in   ferro F   f      always like                             f   in   ferro V   V      always like                             f   in   ferro W   W      always like                             v   in   vento
+    Pf  pf     always like                             p + f Ph  ph     always like                             f   in   ferro F   f      always like                             f   in   ferro V   v      in words of Latin origin like           v   in   vento else like                               f   in   ferro
+    W   W      always like                             v   in   vento

     D   d      always like                             d   in   dar dt     always like                             t   in   tosta
+    T   t      always like                             t   in   tosta Th  th     always like                             t   in   tosta tz     always like                             t + ß
+        ti     in words of Latin origin like           t + ß + i else like                               t + i
-    T   t      always like                             t   in   tosta Th  th     always like                             t   in   tosta Z   z      always like                             t + ß C   c      always like                             t + ß ß      always like                             s   in   sapo
+    Z   z      always like                             t + ß C   c      always like                             t + ß ß      always like                             s   in   sapo